How can I get a copy of my tenancy agreement?

 How do I change my details on my transfer application?

-If you wish to change your details on your transfer application then please fill in an application form by clicking here, outlining what circumstances and changed and why, then email it to firstname.lastname@example.org.
+If you wish to change your details on your transfer application then please contact us outlining what circumstances and changed and why, by emailing email@example.com.

 Can I buy my home?